cdmdotnet/Manatee.Trello/docs/_docs/3-api/ReadOnlyPowerUpCollection.md

 #### Remarks

-If a power-up hasn&#39;t been registered, it will be instantiated using [UnknownPowerUp](../UnknownPowerUp#unknownpowerup).
+If a power-up hasn&#39;t been registered, it will be instantiated using Manatee.Trello.UnknownPowerUp.